SAINT JOSEPH'S TABLE

 The Feast of St. Joseph is celebrated annually on March 19.
-Volunteers prepare a three-tiered table filled with homemade Italian cookies, cannolis, and pastries; artisan bread, baked goods, fish, pasta, wine, flowers, and gifts.
-The three-tiered table represents the Holy Trinity and includes a statue of St. Joseph.
+Volunteers prepare a three-tiered table filled with homemade Italian cookies, cannolis, and pastries; artisan bread, baked goods, fish, pasta, wine flowers, and gifts for purchase.
 A special table is set for the Holy Family at the front of the display.
-After the table is blessed, parishioners and members of the community are invited to view the table and share a meal of Pasta Milanese, Pasta with Plain Sauce, Bread, Frozia, and a beverage.
+After the table is blessed, parishioners, school families, and members of the community are invited to view our St. Joseph Table and share a meal of Pasta Milanese, Pasta with Plain Sauce, Bread, Frozia, and a beverage.
 Our table is made possible each year with the support of community vendors, donors, and dedicated St. Charles Borromeo parishioners who volunteer their time and prepare all of the Italian cookies, cannolis and pastries.
 The meal is prepared by Mrs. Carmela Pollina and her family.
 Their dedication and continued support is greatly appreciated!